bell-sw/alpaquero/README.md

-# Alpaquita Linux Installer
+# Alpaquero

-An installer of Alpaquita and Alpaquita-like Linux distributions.
+An installer for Alpaquita-like Linux distributions.

 ## Usage